-Things are improving and over the years books about eating disorders have begun to move from the Women's Health sections of bookshops to the General Health ones.
+However, things are improving and over the years, books about eating disorders have begun to move from the Women's Health sections of bookshops to the General Health ones.
 More stories and articles about eating disorders from a male perspective are appearing in literature and the press.
 Male celebrities have come forward to say that they have had an eating disorder in the past.

-Men and boys do suffer from eating disorders and recognising this is vitally important, but what also must be recognised and addressed are the isolation and difficulties that might prevent a man or boy from accepting his problem and seeking the help that, were he to take it up, would offer the same chance of recovery and route to wellbeing as a female sufferer.
+Men and boys do develop eating disorders and recognising this is vitally important.
+What must also be recognised and addressed is the isolation that might prevent a man or boy from accepting his problem and seeking the help.
+If he were to access that support, he would have the same chance of recovery as a female with an eating disorder.

-A study commissioned by Beat and produced by PwC in February 2015, estimates that more than 725,000 people in the UK are affected by an eating disorder - using a more robust methodology than previous studies.
+A study commissioned by Beat and produced by PwC in February 2015 estimates that more than 725,000 people in the UK are affected by an eating disorder.
+This study used a more robust methodology than previous studies.
 The National Institute of Health and Clinical Excellence estimates around 11% of those affected by an eating disorder are male.

 Whatever the actual figure, it is clear that a significant number of men and boys struggle with an eating disorder and it is presumed that many more go unnoticed as they feel unable to seek help.

-Comparatively little research has been done into males with eating disorders, but it does seem apparent that many of the risk factors that exist for women, are equally applicable in men.
-In particular the role of an eating disorder as a coping mechanism for, and expression of, underlying emotional distress is just as relevant in males as it is in females.
-Consequently the presence of such unresolved distress in males presents a significant risk factor as it does in females.
+Comparatively little research has been done into males with eating disorders, but it does seem apparent that many of the risk factors that exist for women are equally applicable in men.
+In particular the role of an eating disorder as a coping mechanism for underlying emotional distress is just as relevant in males as it is in females.
+Consequently, the presence of such unresolved distress in males presents a significant risk factor, as it does in females.

-In addition it is thought that males may be susceptible to a range of other risks; many of which have parallels for females.
-For example, it is believed that men who engage in sports that demand thinness or have weight categories may more at risk of developing an eating disorder.
+In addition, it is thought that males may be susceptible to a range of other risks, many of which have parallels for females.
+For example, it is believed that men who engage in sports that demand thinness or have weight categories may be more at risk of developing an eating disorder.
 It is also believed that there are higher incidences of eating disorders in men with careers that demand thinness or conformity to a physical ideal - for example, models or dancers.

 There is also evidence that men who were considered overweight as children may be at increased risk of developing an eating disorder and a particular significance has been placed on the occurrence of weight related bullying or teasing at this time.